XLYN529/Tesla_Proximity_Alert/README.md

 # 🚗 Tesla Proximity Alert System

-A Python-based automation tool to **alert your phone when your Tesla is within 5 minutes driving distance** of your chosen location (like your home), using the Tesla API, OpenRouteService, and SMS via Email-to-SMS gateway.
+A Python-based automation tool to **alert your phone when your Tesla is within a set minutes driving distance** of your chosen location (like your home), using the Tesla API, OpenRouteService, and SMS via Email-to-SMS gateway.

 ---